fluxio/flux-sdk-js/docs/tutorial/Chapter-6.md

 In this chapter, we're going to:

 * Add the ability to detect changes to a project/data table (outside of your app)
 * Add a console that records every change notification received for the selected project
 * Refresh the viewport for the selected cell whenever a change for that cell value occurs

 ## <a id="listening-for-changes"></a>Listening for Changes

 There are many types of changes that can occur at the project/data table level.
 This is not an exhaustive list of notification types, but to name a few:

-* CELL_CREATED: A new cell was added to the data table
+* `CELL_CREATED`: A new cell was added to the data table

-* CELL_DELETED: An existing cell was removed from the data table
+* `CELL_DELETED`: An existing cell was removed from the data table

-* CELL_MODIFIED: The value of a specific cell was modified
+* `CELL_MODIFIED`: The value of a specific cell was modified

-* CELL_CLIENT_METADATA_MODIFIED: Metadata for a specific cell, like timestamp, label or description was modified
+* `CELL_CLIENT_METADATA_MODIFIED`: Metadata for a specific cell, like timestamp, label or description was modified

 Again, types of notification types may change over time.
 It's important to anticipate that in the code you write.

-To start things off, let's add a new section to index.html at the bottom of the right column.
+To start things off, let's add a new section to `index.html` at the bottom of the right column.
 This will create a textarea element that will be used like a console to print out notifications as they are received:

+{% label %}index.html{% endlabel %}
 ```html
 <!-- right column -->
 <div class='column'>